katsuhisamaruyama/ChangeMacroRecorder/README.md

          * Receives an event when a new raw change macro is added.
          * @param evt the raw macro event
          */
         public void rawMacroAdded(MacroEvent evt);
     }

-#### Usage Sample
+If you will register this class as a plug-in of ChangeMacroRecorder, you code also implements three abstract methods of `IMacroHandler'.

+    package org.jtool.macrorecorder.recorder;

+    /**
+     * An interface for handling received change macro event.
+     */
+    public interface IMacroHandler extends IMacroListener {

+        /**
+         * Tests if the macro recording is allowed.
+         * This handler will be registered if <code>true</code> is returned,
+         * otherwise the handler will not be registered.
+         */
+        public boolean recordingAllowed();

+        /**
+         * Invoked to initialize this handler immediately before starting the macro recording.
+         */
+        public void initialize();

+        /**
+         * Invoked to terminate this handler immediately after stopping the macro recording.
+         */
+        public void terminate();
+    }

+##### -- Samples

-For example, if you will create a handler class `SampleMacroPrintHandler` that displays all of the amended code changes on the console, the class contains the following code:
+For example, if you will create a class `SampleMacroPrintHandler` that displays all of the amended code changes on the console, the class contains the following code:

     import org.jtool.macrorecorder.macro.Macro;
+    import org.jtool.macrorecorder.recorder.IMacroRecorder;
     import org.jtool.macrorecorder.recorder.MacroRecorder;
-    import org.jtool.macrorecorder.recorder.IMacroListener;
-    import org.jtool.macrorecorder.recorder.IMacroRecorder;
-    import org.jtool.macrorecorder.recorder.IMacroCompressor;
+    import org.jtool.macrorecorder.recorder.IMacroHandler;
     import org.jtool.macrorecorder.recorder.MacroEvent;
     import org.jtool.macrorecorder.recorder.MacroConsole;

+    /**
+     * SampleMacroPrintCommand sample handler that prints change macros.
+     *
+     * This is intended to be specified in the extension point of org.jtool.macrorecorder.handlers.
+     *
+     * <extension point="org.jtool.macrorecorder.handlers">
+     *     <handler class="org.jtool.macrorecorder.sample.SampleMacroPrintHandler"
+     *              commandId="org.eclipse.macrorecorder.handler.SampleMacroPrintHandler">
+     *     </handler>
+     * </extension>
+     */
-    public class SampleMacroPrintHandler implements IMacroListener {
+    public class SampleMacroPrintHandler implements IMacroHandler {

         public SampleMacroPrintHandler() {
         }

         @Override
+        public boolean recordingAllowed() {
+            return true;
+        }

+        @Override
         public void initialize() {
             IMacroRecorder recorder = MacroRecorder.getInstance();
-            IMacroCompressor compressor = recorder.getMacroCompressor();
-            compressor.setDelimiter(new char[] { '\n' });
+            recorder.setDelimiter(new char[] { '\n' });
         }

         @Override